aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - Firewall names, CGW names, TGW names, MAD Directory ID, account keys, and OU's must all be unique throughout the entire configuration file (also true for VPC names given NACL and security group referencing design)
 - The configuration file _does_ have validation checks in place that prevent users from making certain major unsupported configuration changes
 - **The configuration file does _NOT_ have extensive error checking.
 It is expected you know what you are doing.
 We eventually hope to offer a config file, wizard based GUI editor and add the validation logic in this separate tool.
 In most cases the State Machine will fail with an error, and you will simply need to troubleshoot, rectify and rerun the state machine.**
 - You cannot move an account between top-level OU's.
 This would be a security violation and cause other issues.
 You can move accounts between sub-ou.
-Note: The CT version of the Accelerator does not support sub-ou.
+Note: The Control Tower version of the Accelerator does NOT support sub-ou's.
 - When using YAML configuration files, we only support the subset of yaml that converts to JSON (we do not support anchors)
 - Security Group names were designed to be identical between environments, if you want the VPC name in the SG name, you need to do it manually in the config file
 - Adding more than approximately 50 _new_ VPC Interface Endpoints across _all_ regions in any one account in any single state machine execution will cause the state machine to fail due to Route 53 throttling errors.
 If adding endpoints at scale, only deploy 1 region at a time.
 In this scenario, the stack(s) will fail to properly delete, also based on the throttling, and will require manual removal.
 - We do not support Directory unsharing or ADC deletion, delete methods were not implemented.
 We only support ADC creation in mandatory accounts.
 - If `use-central-endpoints` is changed from true to false, you cannot add a local vpc endpoint on the same state machine execution (add the endpoint on a prior or subsequent execution)
-- If you update the firewall names, be sure to update the routes and alb's which point to them.
+- If you update the 3rd party firewall names, be sure to update the routes and alb's which point to them.
 Firewall licensing occurs through the management port, which requires a VPC route back to the firewall to get internet access and validate the firewall license.
+- Removing the AWS NFW requires 2 state machine executions, in the first you must remove all routes that reference the NFW, and in the second you can remove or xx out the NFW (also true for the GWLB implementation ).

 ## 1.4.
 Config file and Deployment Protections